 Directed by Nisha Gupta.
 Cinematography by Joseph Carreno and Nisha Gupta.
 Acting by Orlando Davis (lead), L.H.
 Gonzalez, Monisha Schwartz, Isaiah Noreiga, Lee Lytle, Jacob Wasson, Mary-Beth Grimaldi, Matt Rich, and Hakim Fontaine.
 Music by Lesley Flanigan.
 A Phenomenological Film Collective production.

-Selected as a semi-finalist for the 2018 Colorado International Activism Film Festival:
+Selected as award winner in the 2018 Colorado International Activism Film Festival: